check-spelling/zeek-docs/frameworks/management.rst

 Management agents implement instance-level cluster management tasks.
 Every instance participating in cluster management runs an agent.
-Agents peer with the controller to receive instructions (a node restart, say), carry them out, and respond with the outcomme.
+Agents peer with the controller to receive instructions (a node restart, say), carry them out, and respond with the outcome.
 The direction of connection establishment for the peering depends on configuration and can go either way (more on this below); by default, agents connect to the controller.